 The University Ambassador Programme started in 2018 with just 5 University Ambassadors at different universities in the UK.
 In Year Two of the University Ambassador Programme, we grew to 11, and at the beginning of Year Three we progressed to 16 University Ambassadors, with 3 set up in Belfast, Cork, and Dublin.

-A typical University Ambassador ‘cycle’ runs from August to August, giving the student a year’s opportunity to take ownership of their role before handing it over to a newly appointed ambassador.
-However, due to the success of OddBalls, in January 2021 we proudly expanded our University Ambassador Programme by appointing another 16 ambassadors – doubling in size!
+A typical University Ambassador ‘cycle’ runs from August to August, giving the student a year’s opportunity to take ownership of their role before handing it over to a newly appointed University Ambassador.
+However, in January 2021, we proudly expanded our University Ambassador Programme by appointing another 16 ambassadors – doubling in size!
 Thanks to the continued support from OddBalls, one of the UK’s biggest underwear brands, we now have a diverse team of 50 University Ambassadors across the UK & Ireland, all from different ethnic backgrounds, with different genders and sexual orientations.
 Cancer does not discriminate, so being able to represent everybody is extremely important to us.

-We aim to continue to grow the University Ambassador Programme into as many different universities across the UK & Ireland as possible in the coming years and have long term aspirations to set up the University Ambassador Programme internationally!
+We aim to continue to grow to provide more opportunities for students to represent The OddBalls Foundation and have long term aspirations to set up the University Ambassador Programme internationally!
 It is an exciting time for The OddBalls Foundation, and we will continue to educate young people on the basics of Testicular Cancer, whilst supporting people through their experiences with Testicular Cancer.